 Since heart attacks in dogs are so rare, your veterinarian will probably run several tests to determine what's causing your pet's symptoms.

-The vet will probably want to rule out heartworms, and in addition to the usual blood and urine tests, may order chest X-ray, especially if your dog is coughing a lot, and an ultrasound scan.
-If these show any abnormalities around the heart, your vet may order an electrocardiogram test, or EKG.
+The vet will probably want to rule out heartworms, and in addition to the usual blood and urine tests, may order a chest X-ray especially if your dog is coughing a lot, and an ultrasound scan.
+If these show any abnormalities around the heart, your vet may order an electrocardiogram test or EKG.
 This measures whether your dog's heart rhythm is normal.

 The best way to treat a canine heart attack is to reduce its risk factors: Make sure it doesn't get overweight and make frequent visits to the vet to treat any ongoing health conditions.